huntabyte/unetlab.github.io/_posts/2017-01-01-eve-ng-alpha-released.md

 	- `apt-get upgrade`

 - Q: How to migrate from UNL to EVE?
 Is upgarde possible?
-- A: No upgrade path is possible from UNL to EVE.
-The only way is backup all images, labs etc from UNL, Install fresh EVE from ISO or OVA and move backup from UNL to EVE
+- A: No. The only way is backup all images, labs etc from UNL, Install fresh EVE from ISO or OVA and move backup from UNL to EVE.

+- Q: Why my wireshark doesn' work? :(
+- A: You need to edit C:\Program Files\UNetLab\wireshark_wrapper.bat file and edit root password to match one you use.

 ## Features of this release